 History Happy Hour featuring Peter Curtis

-The Holocaust Center for Humanity's core exhibit, With My Own Eyes will be open prior to the program.
+The Henry and Sandra Friedman Holocaust Center for Humanity's Anne Frank exhibit, will be open prior to the program from 4:30pm.

 About the speaker:

 Peter Curtis was born in Kosiče in Eastern Slovakia.
 Later, as a child in England he was enthralled by books like Treasure Island, King Solomon’s Mines and The 39 Steps.
 Peter dreamed of writing tales of adventure.

 As a young man, Peter trained at Guy’s Hospital, London, specializing in joint and back problems.
 But when he found that people’s lives were more interesting than inflammation he turned to family doctoring in the English countryside and began writing about dramatic or amusing incidents in his practice.
 Some of his short stories were published.
 The years passed and he moved with my family to the University of North Carolina.

 As his family elders and parents passed on, Peter inherited their photographs and documents and began to piece together the family’s Slovak history.
 They had been the enthusiastic citizens of a dynamic democratic country, Czechoslovakia, until it was swallowed by Germany during the great and tragic dislocation of WWII.
 What they went through moved Peter to write an adventure story close to his heart.